amcnamara/slurm/README.md

 > **NOTE**: Primary key queries (single argument) return a singleton DBO, whereas variadic calls return collections of DBOs for matching results.

 The last two are more generic operations, `assoc*` takes a DBO and a map of field:value pairs and modifies the row in the database.
 It returns a new DBO representing the changed state.
 And `delete` takes a DBO and removes the row from the database.
-Again, building on the examples from above we can change the `:name` field of the existing `new-employee` record and then delete that record entirely:
+Again, building on the examples from above we can mutate the `:name` field of the existing `new-employee` record and then delete that record entirely:

-    (assoc* new-employee {:name "Alexander McNamara"})
+    (assoc* new-employee { :name "Alexander McNamara" })

     (delete new-employee)